hbcesar/gorotool/README.md

 # GORO Tool
-An Eclipse's ATL Plugin that converts iStar models to KAOS and Techne models.
+An Eclipse's ATL Plugin that converts iStar, KAOS and Techne models.